Dingo

 Leadership

-CAM APprover
+CAM APproval

-I acted as a secondary approver of CAM, after the Manufacturing Lead.
-When approving, I made sure to check feeds and speeds, proper depths of cut and stepovers, and tool clearances.
-I also check tool paths to ensure proper engagement and non-cutting moves.
+I served as the secondary approver of CAM, checking feeds and speeds, proper depths of cut and stepovers, and tool clearances across 9 CNC projects .
+I also checked tool paths to ensure proper engagement and non-cutting moves.

-Drawing APprover
+Drawing APproval

 Results